When travelling, check the information you should know to transport your baggage.

 Are Duty Free purchases allowed?

-On flights with intermediate stops, the purchase of articles will only be allowed at the final airport or on board during the final leg of the flight before entering the country with the restrictions.
+For flights that involve layovers, articles can only be purchased at the last airport or onboard during the last leg before entering the country with restrictions.

 Exceptions: In some countries, Duty Free purchases at the airport are only permitted if they are delivered to the passenger at the door of the aircraft.
 We suggest that you ask before making your purchase.